[Updated June 2018]

 I have included a ton of information below, which might be overwhelming.
 So here is the one minute summary of the key things and my favorites:

 - Eat at Monkey Pod, Mama’s Fish House, Gazebo Restaurant, Fours Seasons for weekend brunch, and the Kei Lani restaurants (good and easy!).
 Those are my top picks.

-- Go to a luau (the one at the Grand Wailea is super close to the Kei Lani, pre-book tickets)
+- Go to a luau once (the one at the Grand Wailea is super close to the Kea Lani, pre-book tickets)

-- Anything else, if just if you feel up to it.
-I'd say relaxing and eating great food should be your top priority.
+- I'd say relaxing, enjoying the ocean views, soaking in the weather and eating great food should be your top priority.

 - I have heard fantastic things about the other 2 large hotels there as well, the Grand Wailea and Four Seasons.
 If you are up for it, many people also rent out their condos in the area, which might get you a bit more space and probably a kitchen, but you won’t get hotel amenities.